NiccoloPuccinelli/SEM/README.md

 ### 3. Manually

-By executing the notebooks directly from jupyter, after opening jupyter in the project folder: `jupyter lab`.
+By executing the notebooks directly from jupyter, after opening jupyter in the project folder with the command `jupyter lab`.